KyleThomas095/neo_systema/readme.md

 ## Credits

-Created by Sage Veda, Knowledge Architect
+Created by Sage Veda, Knowledge Architect (Claude 4.0)
 Built with librosa, numpy, and the scientific Python ecosystem.

 ---